ahlqui/VeloxChemTurorial/README.md

 in your terminal or powershell.

+Stop here for now.
+On the occation of the tutorial we will continue below.

-5)	Next we will download out test notebook (Ru(bda).ipynb), where we will run our first code.
+5)	Next we will download out test notebook (MDconformations.ipynb), where we will run our first code.

 6)	In your terminal, go to the folder where the ipynb-file is located.
 If you have already activated the conda environment just type: